Judge orders Baton Rouge rapper NBA YoungBoy be held in jail

 BATON ROUGE - A judge has ordered that local rapper NBA YoungBoy be detained again Friday.

-According to the Advocate, the decision is related to a shooting that happened outside the Trump International Beach Resort Sunday while 19-year-old Kentrell Gaulden was in Miami for a performance.
+The decision is related to a shooting that happened outside the Trump International Beach Resort Sunday while 19-year-old Kentrell Gaulden was in Miami for a performance.
 Reports said Gaulden's girlfriend was injured in the shooting and legally armed members of his entourage returned fire.
 A bystander was killed in the shooting.

 Gaulden formerly pleaded guilty to aggravated assault with a firearm in a 2016 drive-by shooting.
 He was given a suspended 10-year prison sentence and put on probation for three years.
 Judge Bonnie Jackson says Gaulden seemingly violated his probation, which mandates he stay off social media, after a video appeared to show him "talking trash and smack" last weekend.